-Madjestone Farm House and its associated curtilage buildings are of high heritage value and high aesthetic, historic and evidential value; the current, immediate setting of the buildings, as well as long views to the south, make a high contribution to the heritage significance.
+Madjestone Farm House and its associated curtilage buildings are of high heritage value and the current, immediate setting of the monument, as well as long views to the south, make a high contribution to the heritage significance.
 There are views towards the application site from the front elevations of the main buildings, facing east, and generally the New House area of the application site contributes to the sense of open farmland in the wider surroundings.
-The development proposals may result in some slight negative changes, in particular by introducing light spill and changes the skyline in views along the lane, to the east, and generally changing the character of the area from rural to semi-rural in nature.
+The development proposals may result in slight negative changes, in particular by introducing light spill and changes the skyline in views along the lane, to the east.
 However, views to the east are of lesser importance than views to the south, and the scheme is only considered to result in a minor change (negligible negative impact) to the wider setting of the buildings.
 This will result in an unmitigated neutral significance of effect.

-10.3.4 Newhouse Farmhouse and associated buildings
+10.3.3 Newhouse Farmhouse and associated buildings

 Newhouse Farm is located along Cole Street Lane, close to its junction with the B3081.
 The farm is recorded on the East Stour tithe map (1841), with the main farmhouse located to the south of two longer ranges of buildings, presumably agricultural barns.
 By the time of the 1st and 2nd Ordnance Survey maps of the area (Dorset Sheet III published 1886 and 1902 respectively), further buildings had been erected, forming an open yard with the main farmhouse at the southeast corner.
 The main farmhouse is of redbrick construction and of Victorian character, with a number of redbrick extensions to the rear (north), and sits in a private gated garden: the farmhouse faces to the south and away from the application site.
-There are a series of stone built barns backing onto Cole Street Lane, which are historic in appearance and form, corresponding with buildings visible on the Tithe map, and are roofed, in corrugated sheet metal.

-Newhouse farmhouse and the historic barns are considered to form a non-designated heritage asset of modest aesthetic, historic and evidential value.
+There is a series of stone built barns backing onto Cole Street Lane, which are historic in appearance and form, corresponding with buildings visible on the Tithe map, and are roofed, in corrugated sheet metal.
+Newhouse farmhouse and the historic barns are considered to form a non-designated heritage asset.

-Plate 7: Newhouse Farm - view facing east along Cole Street Lane at the entrance to the farmyard at Newhouse Farm, with stone built barns backing onto the lane.
+Plate 4: Newhouse Farm - view facing east along Cole Street Lane at the entrance to the farmyard at Newhouse Farm, with stone built barns backing onto the lane.
 The application site runs from the hedge line in the left of the frame.
 The farmhouse chimney can just be seen above the barn roofline.

 The southern portion of the application site backs directly onto Cole Street Lane, opposite Newhouse Farm, and while there is an established hedge line along the southern boundary of the application site here, the application site is in close proximity to the farm.
 Historically, Newhouse Farm was associated with land to the south of the application site, and the farmhouse faces to the south and away from the application site.
 The principal setting of the buildings is formed by their grouping, and views to the south, which are primarily characterised by uninterrupted pasture land, and make a positive contribution to the significance of the assets.
-The application site historically formed the wider farmland setting surrounding the farm and contributes to the sense of rural space and openness; therefore, the Newhouse area of the application site in particular is considered to make a positive contribution to the significance.
+The application site historically formed the wider farmland setting surrounding the farm and contributes to the sense of openness; therefore, the Newhouse area of the application site in particular is considered to make a positive contribution to the significance of the assets.
+However the views into the application site are arguably incidental and views to the south are of key significance.